ABOUT US

 We promote:

-- work by media makers from underrepresented communities with perspectives and subject matters that they themselves identify as important, relevant, and timely.
+- work by media makers from marginalized communities with perspectives and subject matters that they themselves identify as important, relevant, and timely.

 We create and connect:

-- to new ways to distribute documentary film and nonfiction media to wider American audiences.
+- to new ways of distributing documentary film and nonfiction media to wider audiences.

 We support: